 Where cable installation and burial techniques have not achieved required burial depths, and where remedial burial actions are unfeasible or unsuccessful, remedial cable protection actions will be implemented.
-In areas where the cable has not been buried with the minimum burial depth as required by the permit, remedial post-lay concrete mattresses will be installed on the bottom
+In areas where the cable has not been buried with the minimum burial depth as required by the permit, remedial post-lay concrete mattresses will be installed on the bottom surface of the river overlying the area of inadequate cable burial.
+This includes CI crossing locations where required cable burial depths cannot be met.
+Installation of post-lay mattresses for remedial cable protection at CI crossings will be completed in accordance with Project permit and utility crossing agreement requirements.4

 In order to perform the safe and effective installation of articulated mattresses, two methodologies can be considered.
-The first method is installation using a remotely operated vehicle (ROV) .The articulated mattresses will be installed in position using a specially designed and outfitted ROV integrated to a mattress deployment frame.
+The first method is installation using a remotely operated vehicle (ROV).
+The articulated mattresses will be installed in position using a specially designed and outfitted ROV integrated to a mattress deployment frame.
 With this technique, the ROV will be controlled by operators located onboard the deployment vessel, no divers will be required.
 The second method is diver assisted installation, where divers will be in the water to assist with deployment and positioning operations.